SXNPYN/CoBreeder_for_GhostWolves/README.md

 ### SCALED PR SPECIFICATION FILE:

 This file represents the pairwise relatedness matrix and must include values for each individual in the individuals file.
-Note that the values in this file are scaled; 0 represents the same individual, and is also used to specify banned pairings.
+Note that the values in this file are scaled; 0 represents the same individual and is also used to specify banned pairings.
 A larger value indicates that the individuals are less related.
 This may not seem intuitive, but when minimising pairwise relatedness the program is actually maximising these values.